guldmand/Assignment3/README.md

 *Note: Please note that some parts are code blocks doubble.
 This was in order to make it working when running on google colab. for example, the saving of plots to a folder had to be change a bit to work on colab.*

 # Usage
-I would recoomend just clear all existing cell outputs and running the file again.
+I would recommend you to just clear all existing cell outputs and then running the file again from top to bottom.

 # Relevant Papers